BhaanuG/EduQuest-Path/README.md

   # EduQuest Path

   This is a code bundle for EduQuest Path.
-The original project is available at https://www.figma.com/design/rNdzzsgdQ36f128jSE77ea/EduQuest-Path.
+Designed By G Bhaanu Sai
   ## Running the code

   Run `npm i` to install the dependencies.